rlucas11/panelCodeR/README.md

 - `stateCors` specifies whether to include correlations between state components in the same wave (in bivariate models).
 - `residCors` specifies whether to include correlations between the residuals from a specific indicator at a specific wave with the residuals for the same indicator at other waves.
 - `residVar` specifies whether to constraint the residuals for specific indicators to be the same across waves
 - `slope` specifies how to set loadings for models that include a latent slope.
-Can be "linear" (the default), "centered", or "basis".
+Can be "none" (the default), "linear", "centered", or "basis".
   - Linear sets the first loading to 0 and increments by 1.
   - Centered finds the midpoint of the waves and centers loadings around this.
   - Basis sets the first wave to 0 and the last wave to 1 and then freely estimates the loading for all other waves.
 - `limits` specifies whether to restrict variances to be greater than zero and correlations to be between -1 and 1.
 This is sometimes needed to prevent inadmissible solutions when a variance component is very small or zero.
+This is not currently implemented perfectly unless stationarity is imposed.
 - `stationarity` specifies whether to impose stationarity.
-If true, the following parameters are constrained
-  - Stability coefficients
-  - Lagged paths
-  - Total autoregressive variance
+This can be set to "paths" (the default), "full", or "none".
+In the STARTS and derivatives, full stationarity can be achieved by setting autoregressive paths, cross-lagged paths, and variance of the autoregressive processes to be equal across waves.
+The "full" setting does this.
+As discussed by Andersen (2022), however, stationarity can also be achieved without constraining the variances of the autoregressive processes (which is difficult to do in the DPM).
+If set to "paths" only the autoregressive paths and cross-lagged paths are set to be equal across waves.
 - `constrainState` specifies whether to constrain state variances to be equal across waves.
 - `mplusAnalysis` specifies the ANALYSIS command to use for mplus if different from the default.
 - `mplusOutput` specifies the OUTPUT command to use for mplus if different from the default.